oracle-livelabs/security/data-safe/discover-sensitive-data/discover-sensitive-data.md

     ![Select schemas](images/select-schemas-page.png "Select schemas")

-8. On the  **Select sensitive types** page, review the common sensitive types.
-Scroll down and review the section that shows you all of the sensitive types.
+8. On the  **Select sensitive types** page, review the list of common sensitive types and then scroll down and review all available sensitive types.
 Scroll up and select the **All** check box for common sensitive types.
 Click **Next**.

     ![Select all common sensitive types](images/select-all-common-sensitive-types.png "Select all common sensitive types")